Lire en Francais

 Choose the exam, then map the exact score band you need

-What immigration planning actually needs
+What immigration planning really needs

 Immigration planning does not reward vague French ability.
 It rewards official, usable results from approved tests when French proof is required inside the program or strategy you are using.